 The Routing Traffic that is to receive priority handling must already have the TOS field in the header of the IP packet set to DSCP CS6 or to DSCP CS7.
 Most devices that participate in a routing protocol set the TOS field to DSCP CS6.

-(m kon/sec, reave empty for unimmied unroughput) Uplink Throughput Limit: (in kbit/sec, leave empty for unlimited throughput) 8000 Routing Traffic has Priority: (Requires Uplink Limit to work reliably) ~
+Uplink Throughput Limit: (in kbit/sec, leave empty for unlimited throughput)

+Routing Traffic has Priority: (Requires Uplink Limit to work reliably)

 5.2.7 Cellular Network Watchdog